All Episodes

 I think he's from Brooklyn.

-He was he was a meaningless uh legislat state legislature.
+He was a meaningless state legislature.

 Right.

-I think I don't think he ever passed anything or did anything.
+I think, I don't think he ever passed anything or did anything.

 He's completely meaningless.